Steve Noode

-Steve Noode (born 2 June 2005) is a Cameroonian professional footballer who plays as a centre-back for Luxembourg National Division club Union Titus Pétange, on loan from German club Schalke 04.
+Steve Noode (born 2 June 2005) is a Cameroonian professional footballer who plays as a centre-back for Regionalliga West club Schalke 04 II.

 Career

 After playing in football academies in Cameroon, Noode signed a professional five-year contract with Schalke 04 on 20 August 2024.

 On 30 January 2025, he was loaned to Austrian Bundesliga club SCR Altach until the end of the season.
 He made his professional debut for the club in a 1–2 home defeat against Grazer AK on 8 February 2025.

 On 24 July 2025, he was loaned to Luxembourgish club Union Titus Pétange for the 2025–26 season.